brillout/goldpage/docs/readme.template.md

 ## !VAR CONTROL_RENDERING

-You can control how your pages are rendered to HTML and to the DOM:
+You can control how your pages are rendered to HTML and the DOM.

+For that, add `renderToHtml` and `renderToDom` in a `ssr-coin.config.js` file at the root directory of your project:
 ~~~js
 // ssr-coin.config.js

 !INLINE /examples/react-router/ssr-coin.config.js --hide-source-path
 ~~~

+Then create the `renderToDom` and `renderToHtml` files.

 With React: